dotnet/docs/docs/csharp/language-reference/keywords/ref.md

 In order for the caller to modify the object's state, the reference return value must be stored to a variable that is explicitly defined as a [ref local](#ref-locals).

-The called method may also declare the return value as `ref readonly` to return the value by reference, and enforce that the calling code cannot modify the returned value.
-The calling method can avoid copying the returned valued by storing the value in a local [ref readonly](#ref-readonly-locals) variable.
+The called method may also declare the return value as `readonly ref` to return the value by reference, and enforce that the calling code cannot modify the returned value.
+The calling method can avoid copying the returned valued by storing the value in a local [readonly ref](#readonly-ref-locals) variable.

 For an example, see [A ref returns and ref locals example](#a-ref-returns-and-ref-locals-example).